ConvertAPI/convertapi-automator/README.md

 - **<YOUR_SECRET_HERE>** replace with your secret
 - **/tmp/caa** replace with your local input directory path

+### Windows service
+`convertapi-automator_win.zip` should contain Windows service installation script `register-win-service.bat`.
+To run convertapi-automator as a Windows service follow these steps:

+- Edit `register-win-service.bat` and replace `<SECRET>` with your convertapi.com secret.
+- Set `--dir=` parameter to your input directory (parameter can be used multiple times).
+- Run `register-win-service.bat` **as administrator**.

 ## Usage

 ### Before you start

 In order to use this utility you must create your free trial account on https://www.convertapi.com site.
-After sign up process you will get your secret at https://www.convertapi.com/a .
+After the sign up process you will get your secret at https://www.convertapi.com/a .
 Secret must be supplied as command line argument.

 ### Simple conversion